 What people actually report

-These aren’t guarantees.
-They’re patterns: things that show up frequently enough in research, clinical experience, and firsthand accounts that they’re worth taking seriously.
+The benefits below are recurring patterns.
+They show up often enough in research, clinical experience, and firsthand accounts to take seriously.

 More mental clarity and focus